namtoki/English/02_usage_structure.md

 - [意見] How long until S V?:                   `How long until` he comes back?
 (How long is it going to be until S V の省略)
 - [意見] How long since S V?:                   `How long since` you met him?
 (How long has it been since S V の省略)
 - [意見] What's the situation with O?:
+- [意見] What are the chances that S V?:        `What are the chances that` the meeting will finish early?
 - [suggestion] Would you like O?:               `Would you like` some more?
 - [suggestion] Would you like to V?:            `Would you like to` watch it together?
 - [suggestion] (Would you) care to V?:          `Would you care to` join me for a drink?